 There are two types of technical analysis: chart pattern and technical indicators.

-1.Chart patterns: They are in a subjective form of technical analysis where an analyst attempt to identify areas of resistance on the chart, while looking at the specific patterns on the chart.
+1.Chart patterns: technical chart analysis of Indian stock is a subjective form to identify areas of resistance on the chart while looking at the specific patterns on the chart.
 The patterns help in predicting the price movement following a breakdown from a particular time.
 While a breakdown from this resistance is subject to a significant movement.

 2. Technical indicators: It’s a statistical form of technical analysis where an analyst apply several mathematical formulas to prices and volumes.
 However, moving averages is the most common type of technical indicator, used for spotting trends via smooth price data.

 An analyst selects whether to buy stocks or not on the basis of the findings.
-Conversly, they include moving momentum and average indicators.
+Conversely, they include moving momentum and average indicators.